– ‘Those who fail to learn from history are doomed to repeat it.’ – Winston Churchill

 - Developing learners’ knowledge of a diverse range of significant individuals from the past who have contributed to national and international achievements.
 These include Mary Anning, Amy Johnson, Helen Sharman, Captain James Cook & Matthew Flinders.

-In KS2, we have selected specific historical periods to reflect both the needs of the Fishtoft Community and the rich historical resources in the locality.
+In KS2, we have selected specific historical periods to reflect the needs of Fishtoft Learners & the rich historical resources in the area:

 - We study the Bronze Age as Flag Fen, (the only place in the UK where original Bronze Age remains can be seen in situ) is within close proximity of the Academy and Lincolnshire is a predominantly agricultural area and so the development of early-farming will assist our learners in understanding the shaping of their locality.

-- We study the Romans as in Roman times, Lincoln was a Roman city equalling London in importance and the city played a strategic role in the Roman conquest of Britain
+- We study the Romans as in Roman times, Lincoln was a Roman city equal in importance and the city played a strategic role in the Roman conquest of Britain

 - We undertake a ‘Heritage Week’ every two years which has a focus on local history, the focus of which includes work related to the Pilgrim Fathers (Fishtoft being the site from which the initial sailing of the Pilgrim Fathers on their quest to find religious freedom took place) & sites of Historical interest in our nearest town: Boston, which was a significant port in the Medieval Period and in 1369 held the wool staple.